 So on such occasions, Konda realized she loves this vegetable and since then when I make it for lunch, I pack her this for her too.

 While making the Gujarati Thali, I wanted to settle with simple everyday dishes and easy to access vegetables, that I felt I can include in my regular menu if everybody likes it.
 So this was an attempt at making this vegetable differently to see if all like it.
-I made it slight more spicy because of my spice loving folks.
-Naturally the boys didn’t eat it, they were fine with just Rotla and Gal.
+I made it slightly spicier because of my spice loving folks.
+Naturally, the boys didn't eat it, they were fine with just Rotla and Gal.

 Tindora Nu Shaak